 Legal Representation in Long Term Disability Insurance Claims

 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If your LTD claim has been wrongfully denied, delayed or terminated and you’d like to speak to an experienced Pensacola Long Term Disability Insurance Attorneys contact us at (866) 853-4512 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.
+If your LTD claim has been wrongfully denied, delayed, or terminated and you’d like to speak to an experienced long term disability insurance attorney contact us at (866) 853-4512 to schedule a free consultation.
+We can help you evaluate your claim to determine if you will be able to access long term disability benefits and how to move forward with the process.